lachlandeer/karolinska-gitIntro/src/sealife.md

 ## Sea Otters

-ALL Sea Otters are cuter than baby sharks.
+Left handed Sea Otters are cuter than baby sharks.
 If Hadrien could reinvent himself, he would be a Sea Otter in Vancouver.